-Join Alan Simon for an in-depth discussion in this video Successful leadership, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Successful leadership, part of Big Data Foundations: Program Management.

 - Big data success is in the hands of the Program Manager.…You are the individual who manages the entire big data team…from project inception through delivery and beyond.…You are also the face of the big data program…to your organization's CxO Team,…the chief executive officer,…chief financial officer,…chief operating officer,…the chief information officer,…and all the others.…Also, you're the face of the program…to other stakeholders around your enterprise…from both the business and technology sides.…